biocommons/biocommons.github.io/docs/community.md

 Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution.

-#### Announcement lists

-Announcement lists are for announcements only; anyone may join, but posting is limited.
+**Announcement lists** are for announcements only; anyone may join, but posting is limited.

 * [biocommons-announce](https://groups.google.com/g/biocommons-announce)
   Announcement list.
 Low-volume, read-only list primarily for announcements of new releases, meetings, and similar information.

-#### Discussion lists

-Discussion lists are for community discussion; anyone may join and post, but first posts are moderated to cut down spam.
+**Discussion lists** are for community discussion; anyone may join and post, but first posts are moderated to cut down spam.

 * [biocommons-devs](https://groups.google.com/g/biocommons-devs)